acorncache/acorn-cache/README.md

 `http://foo.com/?bar=baz` will respond with that cached resource without creating another cache entry.

+4. `must_revalidate` -
+When set to `true`, it will override the ability to serve stale content.
+With this configuration, AcornCache will not use a cache entry after it becomes stale without first revalidating it with the origin server.

-These three options can be set either as defaults or for individual page rules.
+These four options can be set either as defaults or for individual page rules.
 Default settings apply to any page that AcornCache is allowed to cache unless they are overwritten by a page rule.
 For example, if your config looks like this...